wesleycamargo/azure-docs.pt-br/articles/dns/dns-getstarted-create-dnszone-portal.md

 <properties
-   pageTitle="Como criar e gerenciar uma zona DNS no Portal do Azure | Microsoft Azure" description="Saiba como criar zonas DNS para o DNS do Azure.
-Este é uma guia passo a passo para criar e gerenciar seu primeiro DNS e começar a hospedar o domínio DNS usando o Portal do Azure." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor="" tags="azure-resource-manager"/>
+   pageTitle="How to create and manage a DNS zone in the Azure portal | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS.
+This is a Step-by-step guide to create and manage your first DNS and start hosting your DNS domain using the Azure portal." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor="" tags="azure-resource-manager"/>